 More than 30 projects to take place over the summer

-Projects include the start of construction on a second district Career and Technical Education Center campus; the completion of a two-year renovation of STEM Lab in Northglenn; larger second phases of work at Horizon and Northglenn high schools and renovation and repair projects at schools and facilities across the district.
+Projects included the start of construction on FutureForward at Washington Square, the district's second career and technical education campus; the completion of a two-year renovation of STEM Lab in Northglenn; larger second phases of work at Horizon and Northglenn high schools and renovation and repair projects at schools and facilities across the district.

 Some examples of the repair and renovation work that will take place at schools includes:

 - Critical building systems improvements including plumbing repairs and mechanical systems such as building HVAC

 - Safety and security improvements such as replacement and installation of digital security cameras, new building electronic card reader access and security improvements to building front entrances

 - Renovations and upgrades to buildings and school specials programs as outlined by school Design Advisory Groups